denten-books/plain-text/4-format.md

 The idea of a dead metaphor does not appropriately differentiate between these two cases, according to Lakoff and his adherents [@lakoff_death_1987;
 @muller_metaphors_2008].
-The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domain.
+The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
 Furthermore, a wholly unmotivated metaphor does no work at all.
 Thus the non-sensual riddle famously posed by the mad hatter to